-S/N Activity No. of days Start date End date Actions Person responsible (insert name and role) Resources required / Budget 4 Sensitisation of Artisans and Okada riders 08/08/2018 08/08/2018 LNTD and FLHF to attend meetings of artisans and Okada riders and sensitise them about the MAM.
-Role: LNTD and FLHF Name: AB and BC 30,000 naira transportation to the meeting of Artisans and Okada riders. μ Sensitisation of SMCs and associations 12/08/2018 12/08/2018 LNTD to identify what CDCs, SMOs, groups, institutions, key community members are important in your communities using social mapping tools.
+S/N I Activity No. of days Start date End date Actions Person responsible (insert name and role) Resources required / Budget 4 Sensitisation of Artisans and Okada riders 4 08/08/2018 08/08/2018 LNTD and FLHF to attend meetings of artisans and Okada riders and sensitise them about the MAM.
+Role: LNTD and FLHF Name: AB and BC 30,000 naira transportation to the meeting of Artisans and Okada riders. ري ا Sensitisation of SMCs and associations 12/08/2018 12/08/2018 LNTD to identify what CDCs, SMOs, groups, institutions, key community members are important in your communities using social mapping tools.
 Identify key dates and locations when activities such as market days, sanitation days are taking place.
 Conduct sensitisation activities using dates and locations identified in your target communities.
 Sensitisation will take 20 to 30 minutes at each location.
 Invite Named social mobilisation committees, which include village heads, representative from CAN, representative from the Muslim, the Artisan, chiefs and other association will be invited to attend a meeting.
-The people will be sensitisation activities the upcoming MAM will be discussed, including: sensitisation and mobilisation of their community members, about selection of CDDs provision of incentives, the date for training of CDDs, the duration for the medicine administration for CDDs.
-Role: LNTD, to be supported by SNTD Name: AB supported by CD 1,000 for transportation, 500 for feeding for 30 people = 45,000 Q Sensitisation to religious leaders ~ 14/08/2018 15/08/2018 LNTD and FLHF will meet with all the clergies like pastors, Imam in communities where they provide health services.
+The people will be sensitised about Onchocerciasis and Lymphatic Filariasis disease, the importance of taking the medicine The role of each of the members in the upcoming MAM will be discussed, including; sensitisation and mobilisation of their community members, about selection of CDDs provision of incentives, the date for training of CDDs, the duration for the medicine administration for CDDs.
+Role: LNTD, to be supported by SNTD Name: AB supported by CD 1,000 for transportation, 500 for feeding for 30 people = 45,000 9 Sensitisation to religious leaders ~ 14/08/2018 15/08/2018 LNTD and FLHF will meet with all the clergies like pastors, Imam in communities where they provide health services.
 LNTD/FLHF staff will visit these people one on one to sensitise them at their home or respective offices.
-Role: LNTD and FLHF Name: AB and BC 5000 naira for transportation ~ Sensitisation of Market women and motor park leaders 16/08/2018 16/08/2018 LNTD/FLHF will meet with market women and motor park leaders at their respective offices (market and motor park).
+Role: LNTD and FLHF Name: AB and BC 5000 naira for transportation Sensitisation of Market women and motor park leaders н 16/08/2018 16/08/2018 LNTD/FLHF will meet with market women and motor park leaders at their respective offices (market and motor park).
 Role: LNTD and FLHF Name: AB and BC 5000 naira for transportation